MontiCore/EmbeddedMontiArc/vq-vae/README.md

 ## Issues
 The trained model does not work in C++, but the parameters can be loaded and used in Python.
-The reason why it does not work will require further investigations.
-You can use the reconstruction tests in `src/test/test_pre-trained` as a reference point regarding this issue.
+We can use the reconstruction tests in `src/test/test_pre-trained` as a reference point regarding this issue.
+The Python test successfully reconstructs the input images.
+The C++ application doesn't produce any reconstructions.
+The latent codes were also compared to each other.
+While the latent code in the python clearly shows the computed features, the encodings in the CPP application seem rather meaningless.
+It seems like the functionality of the encoder is different in the C++ language bindings than in the MXNet Python bindings.
+The root of this problem was not found yet and will require further investigations.